Angela Bazzi, PhD, MPH - UC San Diego

 Chadwick Campbell, PhD, MPH - UC San Diego

 Chadwick is an Assistant Professor in the Herbert Wertheim School of Public Health and Human Longevity at the University of California San Diego.
 For more than 18 years, Chadwick has worked in HIV prevention programs and on research studies focused primarily on gay and bisexual men of color.
 In his work, he primarily employ qualitative methods to: (1) highlight the social meanings of a stigmatized illness; (2) examine how those meanings are constituted within specific social, structural, and geographic inequities; (3) consider the impacts of these inequities at the intersections of race, gender, class, and sexuality; and (4) explore how each of these shape health outcomes and overall well being.
+Chadwick's recent research focused on the experiences of HIV status disclosure, stigma processes, and the broader lived experiences of Black gay and bisexual men living with HIV in the Deep South.
+His scholarship has been published in Social Science and Medicine, Archives of Sexual Behavior, AIDS and Behavior, Culture Health and Sexuality, JAIDS, and Sociology of Health and Illness, among others.

 Alex Dopp, PhD - RAND Corporation

-Alex Dopp (he/him) is a behavioral and social scientist at RAND and a professor of policy analysis at Pardee RAND Graduate School.
+Alex Dopp is a behavioral and social scientist at RAND and a professor of policy analysis at Pardee RAND Graduate School.
 Also an implementation scientist and child clinical psychologist, he studies the use of research evidence, and related policy implications, for improving youth mental health and substance use services.
 His rare dual expertise in behavioral health services and economic evaluation has allowed him to conduct research on "upstream" influences (financing strategies) and "downstream" outcomes (economic impact) of the implementation of evidence-based youth behavioral health treatments.
 Dopp is interested in reaching vulnerable populations who are underserved by traditional behavioral health systems, like via telehealth, and by partnering with other systems like juvenile justice, child welfare, Children's Advocacy Centers, primary care, and schools.
 His research involves collaboration with a variety of health policy, services, economics, and outcomes researchers, as well as patients and community stakeholders, within an interdisciplinary team science approach.
 Dopp received his Ph.D. in child clinical psychology from the University of Missouri.

 Keith Horvath, PhD - San Diego State University

-Keith's research program's key focus is to develop best practices for delivering primary and secondary health interventions, particularly in the area of HIV treatment and prevention.
+Keith is an Keith's research program's key focus is to develop best practices for delivering primary and secondary health interventions, particularly in the area of HIV treatment and prevention.

 Keith currently leads a number of NIH-funded studies, including studies of peer-support interventions to improve medication adherence among youth and adult persons living with HIV and PrEP uptake among HIV-negative transgender and non-binary youth.
 He also leads studies to examine different PrEP dosing options for sexual minority young adults.
 In addition to his research activities, Keith instructs an undergraduate course in human sexuality and a PhD-level course in grant writing and behavioral medicine interventions.

-Wenjing Huang, PhD Psychometrician - RAND Corporation
+Wenjing Huang, PhD - RAND Corporation

 Wenjing Huang is a psychometrician at the RAND Corporation.
 She specializes in developing standardized assessment tools for measuring mental health, substance use, skills, knowledge and aptitudes related issues in health, education, and workplace settings.
 Huang's work at RAND covers a diverse range from health research funded by the National Institute of Health (NIH) to Worker Well-Being funded by Centers for Disease Control and Prevention (CDC NIOSH).
 More recently, Huang worked on creating standard measures for evaluating national and international policies in the COVID-19 pandemic for the Department of Health and Human Services (HHS).
 Huang co-led a high-profile report on Asia Drug Policy and also works in mental health issues of youth in the Middle East experiencing war trauma and civil unrest.
 Before joining RAND, Huang interned at the World Health Organization (WHO).
 She started her quantitative psychology training with Patrick Curran in the Ph.D. program at L.L.
 Thurstone Psychometric Laboratory (UNC, Chapel Hill).
 She received her Ph.D. at UCLA working with Peter Bentler on estimation algorithms for Structural Equation Modeling (SEM).

-Susan KegelesSusan Kegeles, PhD - UC San Francisco
+Susan M Kegeles, PhD - University of California San Francisco

-Susan M. Kegeles, PhD is Professor of Medicine at the UCSF School of Medicine, in the Division of Prevention Science, and Co-Director of the Center for Prevention Studies (CAPS).
+Susan M. Kegeles is Professor of Medicine at the UCSF School of Medicine, in the Division of Prevention Science, and Co-Director of the Center for Prevention Studies (CAPS).
 She has an established research career conducting community-based research and has considerable experience designing and implementing HIV prevention interventions for diverse groups, including young and all-aged MSM, transgender women, and injection drug users.
 The majority of her research focuses on MSM, particularly young MSM, and young Black and Latino MSM.

-Kimberly Ling Murtaugh, PhD - UCLA
+Kimberly Ling Murtaugh, PhD - University of California Los Angeles

 Kimberly Ling Murtaugh is a lecturer in Public Policy at the UCLA Luskin School of Public Affairs.
 She received her Ph.D. and M.Sc. from Carnegie Mellon University in organizational behavior and theory with a special focus on behavioral economics, judgment and decision-making, and her B.A. at the University of Pennsylvania, majoring in the biological basis of behavior with minors in psychology and Spanish.
 She also completed a postdoctoral fellowship in the Department of Family Medicine at UCLA, Center for Behavioral and Addiction Medicine.